-Recommended Land Use Bylaw Amendments (Recommendation 1) In response to the Task Force's Recommendation 1, Administration prepared draft Land Use Bylaw amendments that reflect the recommendation while also ensuring functionality of the Land Use Bylaw (LUB) as a whole.
+Recommended Land Use Bylaw Amendments (Recommendation 1)

-As such the following amendments, consistent with the recommendations, are proposed in Bylaw 1597/22:

-- Create a Diversified Agriculture use to be placed within the AG Agriculture district as a permitted use. - Diversified Agriculture means an agricultural use that brings additional traffic or impacts to the parcel than activities anticipated in the Extensive livestock or Extensive and Intensive agriculture uses.
+- In response to the Task Force's Recommendation 1, Administration prepared draft Land Use Bylaw amendments that reflect the recommendation while also ensuring functionality of the Land Use Bylaw (LUB) as a whole. - As such, the following amendments, supporting the Task Force recommendations, were included in Bylaw 1597/22, which was given first reading at the May 3, 2022 Council Meeting: - Create a Diversified Agriculture use to be placed within the AG - Agriculture district as a permitted use. - Diversified Agriculture means an agricultural use that brings additional traffic or impacts to the parcel than activities anticipated in the Extensive livestock or Extensive and Intensive agriculture uses.
 Typical activities include value-added agricultural processing, retail sales of agricultural products and products complementary and accessory to the agricultural use, and allows for commercial experiences related to the enjoyment, education, or activities and events related to farming or farm life.
-This use does not include home-based business, visitor accommodation, intensive agriculture, event venue, agriculture support services, Cannabis Production and Distribution, or Cannabis Retail Sales. - Modify the definitions of Intensive Agriculture, and Agriculture Support Service to ensure the distinction between the new Diversified Agriculture use. - Create regulations for Diversified Agriculture and Agriculture support services. - Create a new district AG 2 Agriculture 2 district to provide an option to support agriculture developments that are a greater impact and intensity than typical uses under the AG Agriculture district. - Create an Event venue use to be placed within the AG Agriculture district as a discretionary use and within the AG 2 Agriculture 2 as a permitted use. - Add Community Building as a permitted use to commercial districts C1, C2, and C3 as permitted uses and to AP (Airport Support District) as a discretionary use. - Modify the definitions of Community Building, Recreation Facility indoor, Religious assembly, and Resort to better delineate due to the inclusion of event venues. - Create regulations for Event Venues and Community Buildings. - Additional proposed changes to the Land Use Bylaw, including: - Add / modify terminology for Value Added Agricultural Processing, Campsite, Guest unit, and Event. - Add / modify parking regulations. - Clerical change to Industrial uses.
+This use does not include home-based business, visitor accommodation, intensive agriculture, event venue, agriculture support services, Cannabis Production and Distribution, or Cannabis Retail Sales. - Modify the definitions of Intensive Agriculture and Agriculture Support Service to ensure the distinction between the new Diversified Agriculture use.

+- Create regulations for Diversified Agriculture and Agriculture Support Service. - Create a new district AG 2 Agriculture 2 district to provide an option to support agriculture developments that are a greater impact and intensity than typical uses under the AG - Agriculture district. - Create an Event venue use to be placed within the AG Agriculture district as a discretionary use and within the AG 2 - Agriculture 2 as a permitted use. - Add Community Building as a permitted use to commercial districts C1, C2, and C3 as permitted uses and to AP (Airport Support District) as a discretionary use. - Modify the definitions of Community Building, Recreation Facility indoor, Religious assembly, and Resort to better delineate due to the inclusion of Event Venues. - Create regulations for Event Venues and Community Buildings. - o Additional proposed changes to the Land Use Bylaw, including: - Add / modify terminology for Value Added Agricultural Processing, Campsite, Guest unit, and Event; - Add / modify parking regulations; - Clerical change to Industrial uses; and - In response to the public comments from the June 14, 2022 Public Hearing, Administration is recommending the following proposed amendments since first reading, as shown in Attachment 1: - Remove the recreational vehicle restriction from the visitor accommodation regulations to better clarify within the bylaw the intent of the recommendations. - Modify the inclusion of Event Venues within the AG 2 - Agriculture 2 to be a discretionary use instead of a permitted use and remove the inclusion of Event Venue use from the AG - Agriculture district. - Modify the proposed Diversified Agriculture definition to bring greater clarity by adding the words "but does not include events that are not primarily agricultural in nature, such as weddings, retreats, ceremonies, and corporate events" to the definition. - Councillor Comeau was absent from the June 14, 2022 Public Hearing; therefore, in accordance with section 184(a) of the Municipal Government Act (MGA), he must abstain from voting on subsequent readings of Bylaws 1597/22.